The healthcare administrator resume at a glance

 Soft skills: Executive-level communication, board presentation, cross-functional leadership, physician engagement, change management, conflict resolution, stakeholder negotiation, team building in unionized and non-unionized environments

-7 tips for a standout healthcare administrator resume
+7 tips to strengthen your healthcare administrator resume

 - Lead with financial results.
 Operating margin improvement, cost savings, and revenue growth are the metrics that get administrator resumes noticed.
 Always include dollar amounts or percentages.